 Things To See and Do

-As well as the local Crofton Lake, there are several local businesses within the stable block such as holistic therapist, Glazed Expressions who design and sell beautiful, fused glass art, Enefftech UAV Services and Holistic therapy offering accupuncture and Reiki.
+As well as the local Crofton Lake, there are several local businesses within the courtyard such Crofton Hall storage and Liquid Logic production studios, Glazed Expressions who design and sell beautiful, fused glass art and offer workshops for interested parties.
+Enefftech UAV Services and Soul Speak Holistic therapies offering a range of treatments are just some of the collective businesses here at Crofton Artisan village.

 The nearby Crofton Workshops house Evolve Yoga, Upland Clay Pottery, Cotton Tails children’s designer wear, Nick May Art Gallery and E-Dog who manufacture dog harnesses.
-Liquid Studios, a successful and creative digital advertising and marketing agency are located in the Clock Tower and, lastly Thornby Moor Dairy making stunning cheeses from locally farmed cow and goat's milk.
+Lastly Thornby Moor Dairy (Cheese Farm) making stunning cheeses from locally farmed cow and goat's milk.
 Crofton Hall caravan site opens March to November and five pitches are available.
 The original boating lake now belongs to Carlisle and Eden Angling association but you can walk around the lake if you respect the site and fisherman.

 Please feel free to have a look around whilst you are visiting the coffee shop.
 Details of each business can be found on our leaflet stands.
 Samples of the local produce and art can be purchased within the coffee shop.
 See any staff member for further details of this.